spandan1460/self-hosted-runner-BITS-Assignment/README.md

 ## Running the Runner in Docker

-We can simply install this directly on to virtual machines , but for this demo, I'd like to run it in Kubernetes inside a container. </br>
+We can simply install this directly on to virtual machines , but for this project, We have decided to run it in Kubernetes inside a docker container. </br>

 ### Security notes